British Rail Class 320: Cascade and refurbishment

 The first unit to be completed was 320314, which headed south to Wabtec Doncaster on 14 February 2011 and returned on 6 June 2011.
 The final unit to be sent for refurbishment was 320310, which headed south on 30 August 2013 and returned on 4 October 2013.

-A second refurbishment programme took place between 2017 and 2019, focusing on the interior.
+A third refurbishment programme took place between 2017 and 2019, focusing on the interior.
 This included an interior repaint, the replacement of vinyl flooring, retrimming of the seat covers into Saltire blue moquette and the fitting of power sockets and LED interior lighting.
 The work brought the Class 320/3 fleet up to the same standard as the Class 320/4 units and the refurbished Class 318.